MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/bot-invoke-activity.md

 ---
-title: Invoke for bot event-driven conversations
+title: Invoke activity handlers for bot event-driven conversations
 author: surbhigupta
-description: Learn about Microsoft Teams invoke activities for bot messages and actions using Microsoft Bot Framework SDK. ms.topic: conceptual ms.localizationpriority: medium ms.author: v-npaladugu ms.date: 01/22/2023
+description: Learn about Microsoft Teams invoke activity handlers and invoke activities for bot messages and actions using Microsoft Bot Framework SDK. ms.topic: conceptual ms.localizationpriority: medium ms.author: v-npaladugu ms.date: 01/22/2023
 ---

-# Invoke for bot events
+# Invoke activity handler for bot events

 An invoke event is sent to a user from the bot when a user performs an action, such as selecting a button or tapping a card.
 Invoke activities are used to send a pre-defined payload back to the bot, which can then be used to trigger specific actions or responses, such as following:
 * Send back confirmations